egoOyiri/egoEconometrics/README.md

   - Spark general engine for large-scale data processing

 * Languages:
-  - Scala, Java and Python
+  - Scala and Python

 # Prerequisites:
 - wget
 - java (JVM)
 - *nix - Darwin, Cygwin (not yet)
-- Python (is running Python)
+- Python (if running Python)
 - sbt to run the Scala examples

 # Running the install: